Blackberry Cobbler Recipe

 Notes

-• Use fresh berries for optimal texture.
-If using frozen, thaw in a strainer and drain excess liquid to avoid a soggy filling.
+• Fresh Berries: Fresh will give the best texture, if using frozen, thaw in a strainer and drain excess liquid to avoid a soggy filling.

 Nutrition